1972 Rochdale by-election: Candidates

 Four candidates were nominated.
 The list below is set out in descending order of the number of votes received at the by-election.

 The Liberal Party candidate was Cyril Smith (28 June 1928 – 3 September 2010).
 He was a prominent local politician, who had been a Labour Mayor of the town in 1966–67.
 Smith joined the Liberal Party in 1967.
-He had finished second in the seat at the 1970 United Kingdom general election.
+He had finished second in the seat at the 1970 general election.
 Smith won the by-election and retained the constituency until he retired from Parliament in 1992.
 He was the Liberal Chief Whip 1975–76.

 Representing the Labour Party was Lawrence Cunliffe (born 25 March 1929).
 He again contested Rochdale in the February 1974 general election.
 Cunliffe was elected MP for Leigh in 1979 and sat for the seat until he retired in 2001.

 The Conservative candidate was David Trippier, born in 1946.
 He was a stockbroker and Rochdale councillor.
 He contested Oldham West in both 1974 general elections.
 Trippier became the Member of Parliament for Rossendale from 1979 to 1983, and for Rossendale and Darwen from 1983 until he lost his seat in 1992.

 Jim Merrick, the chairman of the British Campaign to Stop Immigration, was from Bradford and issued leaflets headed "Enoch is right".
+Muhammad Anwar notes that this likely caused the Asian vote, then the total population of Pakistanis at around 6,000, to increase in participation in response.